Skip to content

 Inside each permission check, this is the current ActionContext, and other fields on the database are in the global scope.

-External API for Contracts with Permissions
+External API for Model Contracts

 ts